ericallanwest/ericallanwest.github.io/_pages/about.md

 - Directed the [Great Lakes International Cider & Perry Competition](https://michiganciders.com/glintcap/), the world's largest cider judging.
 - Developed custom WordPress-based entry registration and payment system that handled ~$100,000 in entry fees each year.
 - Recruited and coordinated the efforts of 100+ judges, stewards, and staff members over the three-day event.
-- Served as judge (2012) and assistant director (2013-2014) prior to assuming primary leadership for the competition.
+- Served as judge (2012) and assistant director (2013-2014) prior to assuming leadership of the competition.

 ## 🏅 Education, Certifications, and Awards